huggingface/blog/multi-lora-serving.md

 ### Inference Endpoints Code

-Maybe some of you are Musophobic and don't want to click, we don’t judge.
+Maybe some of you are [musophobic](https://en.wikipedia.org/wiki/Fear_of_mice_and_rats) and don't want to use your mouse, we don’t judge.
 It’s easy enough to automate this in code and only use your keyboard.

-It took ~3m40s for my endpoint to deploy.
-Note for more models it will take longer.
-Do make a [github issue](https://github.com/huggingface/text-generation-inference/issues) if you are facing issues with load time!

 ```python
 from huggingface_hub import create_inference_endpoint